 The Fairmont Chateau Lake Louise

 The Fairmont Chateau Lake Louise is the only property to stay at actually on Lake Louise.
-It’s an iconic property, although be forewarned this is easily the most expensive place to stay in Banff.
-You’re paying for location here, because the rooms are nothing to write home about and I’ve found service rude for the price point.
+It’s an iconic property, although, be forewarned, this is easily the most expensive place to stay in Banff.
+You’re paying for the location here because there are no rooms to write home about.

 Paradise Lodge and Bungalows